Non-Product Software Risk Assessment for Medical Device Manufacturers

 OTS confuses many people, who wonder how you can validate software over which you have no control.
 For example, if you have built an elaborate Microsoft Excel spreadsheet to track complaint data, you do not need to validate Microsoft’s software code because you cannot change it.
 Instead, you will assess how you use the software, including, for instance, any macros you have created.
 The same is true for CAD design software.
 The game changes for software code that you are able to customize.

 The risk assessment process is just the beginning of your journey.
 Your next step will be to formulate a validation plan in which you describe your validation strategy, how validation will be performed, how often it will be required, who will be doing the work, and why validation is needed.
+Read the next article in this series to learn how to create that plan.

 If validation is soon to become a bigger part of your job responsibilities, consider taking a deep dive into the topic with our medical device software validation training class or our non-product software validation training class.
 Both are designed to arm you with the knowledge you need to confidently assess and validate software.
 Our consulting team is also available to assist with medical device or NPS validation.